jblamare/Beat-generator/README.md

 python generation.py
 ```

 The temperature hyperparameter can be changed inside the file.
 The higher the temperature, the more random the generation is.
-Sample generated files are available in the generated/ folder, along with their visual representations
+The sample generated file is available in the generated/ folder, along with its visual representation and an audio track layered with a few string chords.